brizzbuzz/opnix/docs/getting-started.md

 > **Tip:** If you rely on a token file, export `OPNIX_ENV_TOKEN_FILE=/path/to/token` before launching the devshell (or place it in your shell profile/`direnv`).
 > The devshell defaults this to `$HOME/.config/opnix/token`, so creating that file once keeps things seamless.
-> The configuration defined in Nix is passed directly to `opnix env`; no temporary files or manual exports needed.
+> The configuration defined in Nix is passed straight to `opnix env`; no temporary files or manual exports needed.

 Set `OPNIX_ENV_DISABLE=1` to skip resolution (useful for offline or CI runs).